 Soon, Nick Fury (Samuel L. Jackson) is denied access to the files of the operation, and gets ambushed by a set of assassins led by the mysterious Winter Soldier.
 It’s a testament to the film that the action gets kicked off so early, as to say what happens next would constitute a major spoiler, but leaves Rogers and Romanoff on the run as rogue agents from SHIELD.

-The first forty five minutes of the film suggest that this could be Marvel’s best effort yet, but ultimately it falls way short of the mark.
+The first 45 minutes of the film suggest that this could be Marvel’s best effort yet, but ultimately it falls way short of the mark.
 Although the character development is far better than any of the studio’s other efforts, and it stays committed to its conspiracy thriller stylisation, it’s the repetitive nature of the action sequences that proves to be the low-point.
 The first three set-pieces (on the hijacked ship, in a car chase with Nick Fury and Rogers attacking goons in a lift at SHIELD headquarters) are gripping, and far more violent than you’d expect a Marvel movie to be.
-However, once you’ve seen one shootout, you’ve seen them all, and I became frequently bored during the last half hour, save for the frequent character flashbacks and a brilliant Robert Redford performance (is there any other kind?).
+However, once you’ve seen one shootout, you’ve seen them all, and I became frequently bored during the last half hour, save for the frequent character flashbacks and an enjoyable Robert Redford performance.

-Despite the fact it runs out of steam, this has left me excited for the third Captain America installment, and is a far superior film than the forgettable first outing.
+Despite the fact it runs out of steam, this has left me excited for the third Captain America instalment, and is a far superior film than the forgettable first outing.